We are planning to upgrade CA 2E from 8.6 to 8.7.

 Both of these objects, YTRGRCVP and YTRGDBG, are created by the YDUPAPPOBJ command in the runtime library designated by the user.

-NOTE: At r8.6 these objects were not created by default by the YDUPAPPOBJ command in the run time library.
-They had to be added back in later.
-But this has been resolved in r8.7.
-After upgrading model to r8.7, when doing a YDUPAPPOBJ again, these objects would be created correctly in the run-time library.
+NOTE: In CA 2E 8.6, these objects were not created by default by the YDUPAPPOBJ command in the runtime library and had to be added back in later.
+This has been resolved in CA 2E 8.7.
+After upgrading model to CA 2E 8.7, when doing a YDUPAPPOBJ again, these objects would be created correctly in the runtime library.

 Coming to the functionality, data is written into the file YTRGRCVP when the YTRGDBG (data area related to trigger debug control) data area is set to *YES.
 When this data area is set to *YES, then the information from the YTRGCTLP for the corresponding trigger being executed AND the job information AND the old and new data are written out to the YTRGRCVP file.